AdobeDocs/experience-manager-65.en/help/forms/using/disable-uac-for-pdfgconfiguration.md

 ---
 title: Disable UAC for PDFG Configuration applicable to both JEE and OSGI
-description: Steps to disable UAC for PDFG Configuration to fix word to PDF conversion.
+description: Steps to disable UAC for PDFG Configuration to fix Word to PDF conversion.
 exl-id: 785b7bb4-7158-45ea-a1e5-eebf3dc3ebc3
 ---
 # Unable to convert Word or Excel file to PDF on Windows Server {#unable-to-convert-word-excel-files-PDF}